CSE110-Team17/cse110-sp23-group17/admin/meetings/042523-brainstorming_#1.md

 ### To do before next meeting
 - Think about potential implementation of some ideas
+- each person must have at least 2 ideas

 ### What to do in next meeting
 - Narrow down ideas